Black-backed jackal: Diet

 Black-backed jackals are omnivores.
 Their diet includes invertebrates, such as beetles, grasshoppers, crickets, termites, millipedes, spiders, and scorpions.
 Mammals are eaten such as rodents, hares, and young antelopes up to the size of topi calves.
 They also feed on carrion, birds, bird eggs, lizards and snakes.
 In coastal areas, they feed on beached marine mammals, seals, fish, and mussels.
 They also consume occasionally fruits and berries.

 In South Africa, black-backed jackals frequently prey on antelopes (primarily impala and springbok and occasionally duiker, reedbuck, and steenbok), carrion, hares, hoofed livestock, insects, and rodents.
 They also prey on small carnivores, such as mongooses, polecats, and wildcats.
 On the coastline of the Namib Desert, jackals feed primarily on marine birds (mainly Cape and white-breasted cormorants and jackass penguins), marine mammals (including Cape fur seals), fish, and insects.
 In East Africa, during the dry season, they hunt the young of gazelles, impalas, topi, tsessebe, and warthogs.

 A single jackal is capable of killing a healthy adult impala.
 Adult dik-diks and Thomson's gazelles seem to be the upper limit of their killing capacity, though they target larger species if those are sick, with one pair having been observed to harass a crippled bull rhinoceros.
 A pair of black-backed jackals in the Kalahari desert was observed to kill a kori bustard, and on a separate occasion, a black mamba by prolonged harassment of the snake and crushing of the snake's head.
 They typically kill tall prey by biting at the legs and loins, and frequently go for the throat.
 Like most canids, the black-backed jackal caches surplus food.

 In addition to these behaviors, black-backed jackals are omnivorous and opportunistic.
 Their diet includes not only small mammals and birds but also invertebrates, fruits, and human waste in agricultural and peri-urban areas.
 Notably, they play an ecological role as seed dispersers.
 For example, jackals have been found to facilitate the germination and spread of the !nara melon (Acanthosicyos horridus) in the Namib Desert by consuming the fruit and defecating the seeds, which improves germination success.

 The jackals sniff out the ripe melon fruits of the ǃnaras, a leafless, spined drought resilient plant using their jaws to bite through their tough skins.
 "The chewing molars of canids make them ideal agents for endozoochorous dispersal of large seeds."
-Such disperal is long-distance, the size of their home ranges (7–15.9 km).
+Such dispersal is long-distance, the size of their home ranges (7–15.9 km).
 The jackals urinate on buried fruits and later return to them; it is suggested either to mark ownership or mask their smell from rival jackals.
 Seeds from their droppings germinate better than those extracted directly from ripe fruit.
 While other carnivores eat other fruits, this seems to be the first case where they might be a plant's primary dispersers.

 Recent studies have highlighted the black-backed jackal's role as both a predator and ecological contributor, particularly through seed dispersal in arid regions.